Our Team

 Program Director

 Stephanie started working in the field of developmental disabilities in March 2000.
 She worked for Mt.
-Angel Developmental programs in Employment and Residential settings until 2007 when she joined ISN as a Personal Agent.
-She worked as a Personal Agent until 2014 when she started working as a Personal Agent Coordinator.
-In 2018 she became ISN’s Training and Referral Coordinator.
-She enjoys hiking, backpacking and hanging out with her rescue dog Lily!
+Angel Developmental Disabilities Programs in Employment and Residential settings until 2007 when she joined ISN as a Personal Agent.
+Stephanie is now ISN’s Program Director.
+She enjoys spending time with her children and husband, being part of her Outrigger team, hiking, backpacking and hanging out with her rescue dog Lily!

 Valerie Richards